 There’s a variety of ways home medical billing jobs pay; a percentage of receipts, a fixed fee, per claim, or hourly.
 It’s typically a percentage of receipts as this gives incentive to the medical biller to make sure claims are paid.
 A typical percentage can be anywhere from 6% to 10% depending on the services offered, the specialty, and competition.

 As far as income potential it depends on the size of the practice.
 A busy practice can bring in $70,000 to $80,000 a month in a busy month.
 Assuming an average 7.5% fee this is $5000 to $6000 a month in fees.
 But a practice this busy will require a lot of time - usually more than one person can handle.
 So you would need to count on hiring some help - at least part time.

 On the other hand a smaller practice can typically be $20,000 to $30,000 a year.
 This would translate to $1500 to $2500 a month before expenses.

 So as you can see the spectrum is pretty wide as far as income potential.
-When getting started it’s good to serve a smaller practice that you can grow and learn with.
+When getting started, a smaller client that you can grow and learn with is benefitial.

 What does it cost?

 A decent PC based medical billing software can cost anywhere from several hundred to several thousand dollars.
 However there are online medical billing software services available that don't require a large upfront investment - just a monthly subscription fee.
 An example would be Kareo.
 They have options starting under $100 a month.